mattma/docs/go/primitives/struct.md

+User-defined types can be declared using the keyword struct or by specifying an existing type.
+Methods provide a way to add behavior to user-defined types.
+Think of types as having one of two natures, primitive or non-primitive.

 #### Struct

 A struct is a collection of fields/properties.
 Can define new types as structs or interfaces.
 Like OOP, a light class that supports composition but not inheritance.
 No getter/setter, they can be accessd automatically.
 Only exported field (Capitalized) can be accessed from outside of a package.